After completing this chapter, you should be able to do the following:

 Further evidence of the magnitude of the interest in fitness and exercise is seen in the expenditures for sporting goods and exercise equipment, which have reached an all-time high.
 The sale of sporting goods has become a huge business.
 According to the National Sporting Goods Association (NSGA), consumer-reported sales of sporting goods apparel, equipment, and athletic footwear reached $59.2 billion in 2012.
 The athletic shoe business alone has become an $8 billion-a-year business.
 Sales figures show that close to $10 billion was spent on athletic clothing in 2012.
 Sales of all types of equipment related to exercise have skyrocketed to nearly $30 billion today as individuals seek the convenience of being able to work out at home.
 Stationary bicycles, rowing machines, treadmills, stair climbers, and weight systems are the most popular items.
 Sales of diet and exercise books continue to rise.
 Corporate fitness programs and commercial health clubs have attracted a record number of members.
 The list goes on and on.
 But with the expansion of the health and fitness industry, there is little doubt that a significant amount of misinformation is being disseminated in an effort to merchandise this lucrative industry.

 Marketing and advertising experts are extremely sensitive to the vulnerability of American consumers when it comes to buying products that promise to make them look and feel better.
 How can the consumer separate fact from hype when considering advertisements for health and fitness products?
 It is essential for consumers to educate themselves by taking a critical look at a product or service to be purchased.
 For example, if you are going to buy a new automobile, perhaps you begin by looking at advertisements.
-You may wish to consult reliable Web sites like Edmunds or Kelly Blue Book to look at performance specifications, maintenance records, and so on. ...
+You may wish to consult reliable Web sites like Edmunds or Kelly Blue Book to look at performance specifications, maintenance records, and ...